launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/03-controlling-risk/assignment.md

     want all of our users to see that.
 So let's provide a way to test in production before a full release.
 tabs:
+- id: gyitnnyyf3ro
-- title: LaunchDarkly
+  title: LaunchDarkly
   type: browser
   hostname: launchdarkly
+- id: aqgxy4rb7rtx
-- title: Toggle Outfitters
+  title: Toggle Outfitters
   type: service
   hostname: workstation
   port: 3000
+- id: s5vjzuzalhwc
-- title: Code Editor
+  title: Code Editor
   type: service
   hostname: workstation
   port: 8080